If you’re like most businesses, you probably want to reduce shopping cart abandonment on your website.

 Is it really necessary to make your customers click through four different pages before they can complete a purchase?
-The more ways you simplify the checkout process and the fewer hoops a customer has to jump through, the more likely they’ll complete the process.
+The more ways you simplify the checkout process and the fewer hoops a customer has to jump through, the more likely they are to complete the process.

 It’s inevitable – shoppers will have questions while they’re checking out.
-This is why you must make sure the information they need is readily available on your FAQ page.
-It’s important to speak your customers’ language – make sure to use the right words, and don’t fill your site with industry buzzwords.
+This is why you need to make sure the information they’re looking for is readily available on your FAQ page.
+It’s important to speak your customers’ language – don’t fill your site with industry buzzwords.

 You can also give customers the option to contact you directly.

-Research has found that 84% of online shoppers compare prices before making a decision.
-This is one perk of the internet – shoppers can open several windows, locate products, compare the prices and then make their decision.
-All of this searching often leads to closing out windows, logging back on and checking sites again.
+Zippia found that 70% of consumers look at three or more channels before buying something.
+Searching on more than one website allows people to compare products and prices.
+This is one perk of the internet – shoppers can open several windows, locate products, compare the prices, and make their decision.
+All of this research often leads to closing out windows, logging back on and checking sites again.
 Some shoppers may do this numerous times for weeks before making a decision.

-That is why it’s vital that shopping carts are saved; it allows you to retarget your shoppers who have added something to their cart but didn’t check out.
+That is why it’s vital that your site saves shopping carts; it allows you to retarget your shoppers who have added something to their cart but didn’t check out.

 Many customers choose to add items to their cart to save for future consideration.
-If you want them to come back later, make sure to keep the cart in clear view.
-If it’s out of sight, then it’s out of mind.
-Think along the lines of something as simple as adding a cart icon in the top corner of their screen.
+If you want them to come back later, keep the cart in clear view.
+If it’s out of sight, then it’ll be out of mind.
+This can be as simple as adding a cart icon in the top corner of their screen.

 Customers are savvy and know that criminals are now online too.
-When a customer makes a purchase from an e-commerce store, especially one theyvve never purchased from before, they want to know that they are safe to hand over their credit card information.
-Go ahead and include security badges right on your site to help instill confidence in your buyers.
+When a customer makes a purchase from an e-commerce store, especially one they’ve never purchased from before, they want to know that they are safe to hand over their credit card information.
+Include security badges on your site to help instill confidence in your buyers.

-The payment method your customers prefer vary; it’s best to offer numerous payment options.
-Accept the basic cards, such as MasterCard, Visa and American Express.
+The payment method your customers prefer varies, so it’s best to offer numerous payment options.
+Accept the basic credit cards, such as MasterCard, Visa and American Express.
 PayPal is also a smart choice.

-There are times a shopper needs some extra motivation to go ahead and complete their purchase.
+Sometimes a shopper needs some extra motivation to complete their purchase.
 This is where you can use scarcity to create the urgency to buy now.

 A tried and true strategy is to share the number of remaining available products.
-When you tell your customer that there are only two remaining shirts in the style and size they need, it can drive them to go ahead and make the purchase based on the fear of the product selling out.
+When you tell your customer that there are only two remaining shirts in the style and size they need, that can drive them to go ahead and make the purchase based on their fear of the product selling out.

 Another way to hone in on the scarcity tactic is by adding a clock that counts down.
 This method is successful when you’re running special deals and flash sales.
 When customers realize they only have a couple of hours to save money and get the deal, they’re more likely to make a purchase and not spend time shopping around for other deals.

 There are numerous ways you can reduce shopping cart abandonment and encourage customers to go ahead and order products from your website.
-Take these tips to heart; make it easy for customers to contact you, prove your site is secure, accept numerous payment options, create a sense of urgency and consider free shipping.
-Once you implement some changes, you will slash cart abandonment rates and boost your bottom line.
+Take these tips to heart: Make it easy for customers to contact you, prove your site is secure, accept numerous payment options, create a sense of urgency and consider free shipping.
+Once you implement these changes, you will slash cart abandonment rates and boost your bottom line.